This page documents some recommended practices when working with the metafor package (and more generally when conducting meta-analyses).

 General Workflow for Meta-Analyses Involving Complex Dependency Structures

 Many meta-analyses involve observed outcomes / effect size estimates that cannot be assumed to be independent, because some estimates were computed based on the same sample of subjects (or at least a partially overlapping set).
 In this case, one should compute the covariances for any pair of estimates that involve (fully or partially) overlapping subjects.
 Doing so is difficult, but we can often construct an approximate variance-covariance matrix (say \(V\)) of such dependent estimates.
 This can be done with the vcalc function (and/or see the rcalc function when dealing specifically with dependent correlation coefficients).
 We can then fit a multivariate/multilevel model to the estimates with the rma.mv function, using \(V\) as the approximate var-cov matrix of the estimates and adding fixed and random effects to the model as deemed necessary.
-However, since \(V\) is often just a rough approximation (and since the random effects structure may not fully capture all dependencies in the underlying true outcomes/effects), we can then apply cluster-robust inference methods (also known as robust variance estimation) to the model.
+However, since \(V\) is often only a rough approximation (and since the random effects structure may not fully capture all dependencies in the underlying true outcomes/effects), we can then apply cluster-robust inference methods (also known as robust variance estimation) to the model.
 This can be done with the robust function, which also interfaces with the improved inference methods implemented in the clubSandwich package to obtain the cluster-robust tests and confidence intervals.\(^1\) Finally, we can compute predicted outcomes (with corresponding confidence intervals) and test sets of coefficients or linear combinations thereof using the predict and anova functions.
 See Pustejovsky and Tipton (2022) for a paper describing such a workflow for various cases.

 To summarize, the general workflow therefore will often consist of these steps: